UNBOUND

 (In German)

-A 1.5 hour exhibition tour led by Kirstin Broussard and Kate Brehme using tactile models and materials and rich visual descriptions, drawing from the visual elements of the artwork and sparking the other senses.
-Open to all audiences, priority to people with visual impairments.
+This 1.5-hour tour of the exhibition led by Kirstin Broussard and Kate Brehme, used tactile models and materials as well as rich visual descriptions of the visual elements of the artworks to stimulate the senses.
+The tours were open to all visitors, with priority given to people with visual impairments.

 ——————-